PARIOT: Anti-Repackaging for IoT Firmware Integrity: Experimental Evaluation

 \section{Experimental Evaluation}

-We empirically assessed the performance of the \methodname{} methodology by i) applying \toolname{} over a dataset of 33 firmware samples to evaluate the distribution of the protection controls, and ii) executing both the original and the protected firmware to evaluate their runtime behavior and the introduced size overhead.
-Finally, we evaluated the reliability of the protection against actual repackaging attacks by attempting to repackage each of the protected firmware and testing the tampered file.
+We empirically assessed the applicability of \methodname{} by applying the \toolname{} protection on 50 real-world samples for resource-constrained IoT devices in a RIOT-based ecosystem with the SUIT update framework.

-The experiments were hosted on a virtual machine running Ubuntu 20.04 with 8 processors and 32GB RAM.
-Each firmware is built using RIOT OS version 2021.05 and a different RIOT app (downloaded from \cite{riotApps}).
-RIOT is an open source OS designed for resource constrained IoT devices that has gained the attention of the scientific community in the last years \cite{baccelli2018riot}.
-RIOT OS allows for standard C and C++ programming, provides multi-threading as well as real-time capabilities, and needs only a minimum of 1.5 kB of RAM.
+RIOT is an open-source OS designed for resource-constrained IoT devices that have gained the scientific community's attention in the last few years~\cite{baccelli2018riot}.
+RIOT allows for standard C and C++ application programming, provides multi-threading and real-time capabilities, and only requires a minimum of 1.5 KB of RAM.
+RIOT consists of a microkernel architecture with core functionalities and pluggable modules that support multiple network stacks, libraries, and utility \cite{modules}.

+In detail, the experimental campaign applied the tool on each firmware to evaluate the distribution of the protection controls and the introduced size overhead.
+Each firmware is built using RIOT OS version 2021.05 and a different RIOT app (as detailed in Section \ref{sec:dataset}) for two different boards, i.e., \textit{native} \cite{native} and \textit{iotlab-m3} \cite{m3}.
 Hereafter, we refer to each firmware with the name of the contained application.

+The building and protection phase was performed on a virtual machine running Ubuntu 20.04 with four processors and 16GB RAM.

+Then, we evaluated the reliability of the protection scheme at runtime.
+First, we executed the protected firmware images to check the proper functioning.
+Then, we tested the solution against actual repackaging attacks by attempting to repackage each protected firmware and testing the tampered file.
+The runtime evaluations were executed on a real \textit{iotlab-m3 board} hosted by the FIT IoT-LAB testbed~\cite{adjih2015fit}.
+The iotlab-m3 board has an STM32 MCU, 32-bit Cortex M3 CPU, 64 KB of RAM, and 256 KB of ROM.